Interpretable end-to-end Neurosymbolic Reinforcement Learning agents: Implementation

 \section{Implementation}

-Let us introduce our DINSA method (\cf Figure~\ref{fig:DINSA}).
-DINSA uses the SPACE~\cite{Lin2020SPACE:} architecture, trained with the motion and object consistency (MOC) loss of~\cite{delfosse2023moc}.
-It then use a k-mean classifier to classify each object, then uses a simple object tracking algorithm to stabilize the detection.
-The object-centric space is then augmented with relations, provided to an neural action selector (distilled in a set of rules).
+Let us introduce our implementation (\cf Figure~\ref{fig:DINSA}).
+It uses the SPACE~\cite{Lin2020SPACE:} architecture, trained with the motion and object consistency (MOC) loss of~\cite{delfosse2023moc}.
+It then uses a k-means classifier to classify each object and a simple object tracking algorithm to infer object identity over consecutive frames.
+The object-centric space is then augmented with relations and provided to an action selector that uses a set of rules distilled from a neural policy.
 Let us now detail each component.